huzefaMD/ai/PromptEngineering/Lesson4.md

 ###  Level1- Simple CoT
 Just add
 ```
-think step by step
+"think step by step"
 ```
 to any prompt: